bluerogue251/DBSubsetter/docs/post_subset_postgres.md

 ## Post-Subset Instructions: PostgreSQL

+### Reinstate WAL logging

+If you previously ran `ALTER TABLE <your_table> SET UNLOGGED;` on any tables in your "target" database before subsetting, then revert those changes by running `ALTER TABLE <your_table> SET LOGGED;` for those tables.

+### Reinstate constraints and indices

-Add all foreign key constraints, indices, etc. to your "target" database.
-This corrects for the things we purposely left out of the "pre-subsetting" step.
+This corrects your "target" database for the things we purposely left out of the `pre-data-dump.sql` file during the "pre-subsetting" step.

 ```bash
 $ pg_dump --host <originHost> --port <originPort> --user <originUser> --dbname <originDb> --section post-data --format custom --file post-data-dump.pgdump